acarrou/acarrou.github.io/src/content/skills/skills.md

 - Arduino Microcontrollers: Extensive experience in using Arduino for rapid prototyping.
 - ESP Microcontrollers: Skilled in developing IoT solutions with ESP microcontrollers.
 - STM Microcontrollers: Proficient in using STM microcontrollers for complex embedded applications.
+- nRF Microcontrollers: Experienced in developing BLE and IoT applications with nRF microcontrollers.

 #### Sensors and Peripherals
 - Depth Sensors: Integrated depth sensors for distance measurement applications.